Click to open network menu

 How To Trade

 Look for quick Gold Card + Wild Cards trades when he uses his Living Shadow to farm or poke.
 Don’t overextend, and never chase through his shadow or shuriken line.
-Keep trades short and controlled, you out-pressure with map plays, not 1v1 fights.
+Keep trades short and controlled — you out-pressure him with map plays, not 1v1 fights.

 What to Watch Out For

-- Level 6 Spike: Zed’s Death Mark all-in can easily burst you if you aren’t careful.
+• Level 6 Spike: Zed’s Death Mark all-in can burst you down fast.
 Back off when he hits 6 unless your jungler is nearby.

 Tips